-With the sounds of construction and remodeling ringing through my office space for the time being, I’m also reminded of how carefully one must be in the building of one’s life.
-Hmm.
+And that’s just in the physical world!
+As much energy, time, hard work, and resources as we may pour into those material things that ultimately do not last, we should be reminded of how carefully one must be in the building of one’s life: our relationships, reputations, and legacies.
 Only one life to live with eternity to follow.
 Maybe we’d better get things right in the here and now.

 Secondly, ask yourself the question, “With what material am I building my life?”
 I don’t mean, of course, things like straw, wood or even brick (whatever the Three Little Pigs may think).

 The things I mean are a little bit more abstract.
 Are you building a life with the highly unstable materials so highly valued by the world?
 Are you in an obsessed pursuit for material success?
 Are you aiming for the topsy-turvy goal of the acclamation of others?
 Are the evasive prizes of position and influence your heart's desires and the reasons that you do all that you do?